-W. David Liu served as a church minister in the Protestant church in Urumqi, Xinjiang Uyghur Autonomous Region, China, before joining the faculty of Nanjing Union Theological Seminary (NJUTS).
+W. David Liu served as a church minister in the Protestant church in Urumqi, Xinjiang Uyghur Autonomous Region, China, before joining the faculty of Nanjing Union Theological Seminary, Nanjing, JS, China (NJUTS).
 He has offered courses of NT studies at NJUTS since 2001.
 To enhance his academic and pastoral capacity, David studied pastoral care and counseling as a visiting research scholar (2007-2008) at the Graduate School of Psychology at Fuller Theological Seminary.

 As a Chinese biblical scholar, David participated in the revision of the Chinese Union Version of the Bible and has been a writing member since 2010 and the coordinator-reviewer of the editing group of Introduction to New Testament (2010-2020), and the reviser of Study on the Acts, both of which are textbooks in “Chinese Theological Education Series” published by Theological Education Ministry of the national committee of China Christian Council.
-In recent years, he has been active in theological training programs of both provincial and national Christian Councils, including the continuing theological education programs for local pastors in Northwest China and bilingual church leaders in ethnic churches nationwide, offering lectures on the NT studies as well as Sinicization of Christianity.
+In recent years, he has been active in theological training programs of both provincial and national Christian Councils, including the continuing theological education programs for local pastors in Northwest China and bilingual church leaders in ethnic churches nationwide.
+He offers them lectures on the NT exegesis as well as Sinicization of Christianity.

 Teaching Assistant: Galatians with Dr. Brigitte W. Kahl